ryonakae/vscode-lm-proxy/README.md

 ### Using the API

-Once the server is running, you can use either the OpenAI or Anthropic compatible API endpoints.
+Once the server is running, you can use either the OpenAI or Anthropic compatible API endpoints from your applications, scripts, or command line.

 #### OpenAI Compatible API